portlandcodeschool/primer/_posts/assignments/2015-03-09-02-create-your-notebook.md

 ---
 layout: post
-title: "02 Create Your Class Journal"
+title: "02 Create Your Web Development Notebook"
 modified: 2015-02-22 22:09:03 -0800
 category: assignments
 tags: [JavaScript, jQuery]
-description: Use Mobile-first and responsive design to create a simple magazine site.
+description: Use Mobile-first and responsive design to create a simple site.
 ---